shreevatsa/chaya/CHAYA_IMPLEMENTATION_PLAN.md

 # .chaya Format Implementation Plan

 ## Overview
-Implementation plan for creating self-contained `.chaya` files that package the PDF, annotations, and Bookchop application together in a single ZIP-based format (similar to EPUB or Office documents).
+Implementation plan for creating self-contained `.chaya` files that package the PDF, annotations, and Chaya application together in a single ZIP-based format (similar to EPUB or Office documents).

 ## Architecture Goals
 - **Single-file portability**: Everything in one `.chaya` file